apollographql/spotify-showcase/docs/serverless-demo.md

 > We're adding the authorization under a 'demo' profile since we're configuring a graph API key.
 You can learn more about the configuration profiles for rover's auth [here](https://www.apollographql.com/docs/rover/commands/config)

-The terminal should prompt you to past in your API key.
-Once you've pasted in your API key, we're all setup to run checks against our graph.
+The terminal should prompt you to paste in your API key.
+Once you've pasted in your API key, we're all set up to run checks against our graph.
 Now we need to get an example schema.
 Download [this schema](https://gist.githubusercontent.com/michael-watson/197152123c125fc6653b3bdb84265946/raw/bc5044d2dabd0aca18d022865538085efa90ad16/gistfile1.txt) file locally; you can open the link and save through the browser as `schema.graphql`.

 Now let's switch back to the terminal window and run that command: